Jawar19/home-assistant.io/source/_integrations/tplink.markdown

   - sensor
   - siren
   - switch
+  - vacuum
 ha_dhcp: true
 ha_integration_type: integration
 ---

-The `tplink` integration allows you to control your [TP-Link Kasa Smart Home Devices](https://www.tp-link.com/kasa-smart/) and [TP-Link Tapo Devices](https://www.tapo.com/) such as cameras, lights, plugs, wall switches, hubs, and hub-attached devices.
+The `tplink` integration allows you to control your [TP-Link Kasa Smart Home Devices](https://www.tp-link.com/kasa-smart/) and [TP-Link Tapo Devices](https://www.tapo.com/) such as cameras, lights, plugs, wall switches, vacuums, hubs, and hub-attached devices.

 ## How you can use this integration